Which of the following best distinguishes primary succession from... | Channels for Pearson+

 1

-Understand the concept of ecological succession: Ecological succession is the process by which ecosystems change and develop over time.
-It can be classified into two types: primary succession and secondary succession.
+Step 1: Understand the concept of ecological succession.
+Ecological succession is the process by which ecosystems change and develop over time.
+It can be categorized into two main types: primary succession and secondary succession.

-Define primary succession: Primary succession occurs in areas where no soil exists, such as newly formed volcanic rock, glacial retreats, or other surfaces exposed for the first time.
-The process begins with pioneer species like lichens and mosses that can colonize bare rock and contribute to soil formation.
+Step 2: Define primary succession.
+Primary succession occurs in areas where there was no previous ecosystem, such as newly formed volcanic islands, glacial retreats, or areas exposed by landslides.
+These areas lack soil, and the process begins with pioneer species like lichens and mosses that can colonize bare rock.

-Compare primary and secondary succession: Primary succession starts from bare rock and requires soil formation, making it a slower process.
-Secondary succession starts with existing soil, allowing faster recovery and regrowth of the ecosystem.
+Step 4: Compare the two types of succession.
+The key distinction is that primary succession starts on surfaces without soil, while secondary succession begins in areas where soil is already present.
+This difference affects the speed and sequence of ecological recovery.

-Evaluate the options provided: Based on the definitions and comparisons, identify the correct distinction between primary and secondary succession.
-The correct answer is: 'Primary succession occurs on newly formed or exposed surfaces where no soil exists, while secondary succession occurs in areas where soil remains after a disturbance.'
+Step 5: Evaluate the provided options.
+Based on the definitions and distinctions, the correct answer is: 'Primary succession occurs on newly formed or exposed surfaces where no soil exists, while secondary succession occurs in areas where a disturbance has left the soil intact.'
+The other options are incorrect because they either misrepresent the environments or processes involved in succession.

 Watch next